Rockojoe2/socialnetworkapi/README.md

  {
       "reactionBody": "(PUT REACTION HERE)",
-      "username": "(PUT USERNAME WITH THE THOUGHTID HERE)" }
+      "username": "(PUT USERNAME WITH THE REACTION HERE)" }

+POST: localhost:3001/users/(USERID)/friends/(FRIENDID TO ADD) - To add a friend to a user

 DELETE: localhost:3001/api/users/(USERID) - Deletes a user
 DELETE: localhost:3001/api/thoughts/(THOUGHTID) - Deletes a thought
 DELETE: localhost:3001/api/thoughts/(THOUGHTSID)/reactions/(REACTIONID) - Deletes a reaction
+DELETE: localhost:3001/users/(USERID)/friends/(FRIENDID TO ADD) - To delete a friend to a user

 <img src="./assets/images/image.jpg"/>